SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture

 \subsection{Information Fusion}

-The information fusion module facilitates feature transfer and integration between the SGraph and DGraph, as illustrated in \Cref{inffusion}.
+The information fusion module facilitates feature transfer and integration between the SGraph and DGraph, as illustrated in \Cref{fig:inffusion}.
 To transfer features from the SGraph to the DGraph, the SGraph node features are repeated and concatenated to their corresponding DGraph node features.
 For the DGraph features transfer to the SGraph, the corresponding DGraph nodes for each SGraph node are first identified.
-These corresponding DGraph nodes are temporally encoded based on the point drawing order; the temporal encoding module shown in \Cref{ddownup} (a) is employed for this work.
+These corresponding DGraph nodes are encoded based on the point drawing adjacency; the adjacency encoding module is shown in \Cref{fig:ddownup} (a).
 The updated SGraph node features are then obtained by max-pooling and feature concatenation.